Register New Document Types With a Corresponding Editor

 Custom Document Model

 Studio Pro allows you to extend its metamodel by adding custom document types.
 These documents can store arbitrary data that can be serialized as strings.
-If you register an editor (a user-defined UI component) for a specific document type, documents of that type will be displayed in the UI alongside any other built-in document type, such as constants, Java Actions, and pages.
-Specifically, they will appear in the New Document and Find Advanced dialogs, context menus for adding documents, the App Explorer, and other UI elements that show Studio Pro documents.
-You can register custom editors to appear either as tabs or as modal dialogs.
+When you register an editor (a user-defined UI component) for a specific document type, documents of that type appear in the UI alongside built-in document types such as constants, Java actions, and pages.
+They appear in the New Document and Find Advanced dialogs, context menus for adding documents, the App Explorer, and other UI elements that display Studio Pro documents.
+You can register custom editors to appear as tabs or as modal dialogs.

 Registering a New Document Type

-To register a new document type, follow the steps below:
+To register a new document type, do the following:

 -